Skip to main content

 The mine operates in an arid region and access to water is limited.
 Anything that could reduce the amount of water on the roads was something the Iron Ore mine seriously considered.

 “It’s a very water-scarce area.
 They’ve got a set amount of potable water that they can utilise across the whole mine.
-So anything that can reduce the amount that’s being sprayed onto the roads is worth considering because that’s put to better use in the process plant,” says Alex McHaffie, General Manager, Bind-X.
+So anything that can reduce the amount that’s being sprayed onto the roads is worth considering because that’s put to better use in the process plant,” says Alexander McHaffie, General Manager, Bind-X.

 Initially, the mine considered continuing with their existing options: lignosulfonates and bitumen blends.
 While these methods offered decent performance, they brought several limitations.
 Bitumen emulsions stained the water trucks, added wear and tear to equipment, and became cumbersome to apply.